Hungary Defense and Official Development Assistance

 1975 - 2021 | Yearly | USD mn | World Bank

 HU: Net Official Development Assistance Provided: Constant 2020p data was reported at 417.528 USD mn in 2021.
 This records a decrease from the previous number of 417.880 USD mn for 2020.
-HU: Net Official Development Assistance Provided: Constant 2020p data is updated yearly, averaging 130.821 USD mn from Dec 1975 to 2021, with 37 observations.
+HU: Net Official Development Assistance Provided: Constant 2020p data is updated yearly, averaging 130.821 USD mn from Dec 1975 (Median) to 2021, with 37 observations.
 The data reached an all-time high of 417.880 USD mn in 2020 and a record low of 0.549 USD mn in 1992.
 HU: Net Official Development Assistance Provided: Constant 2020p data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Hungary – Table HU.World Bank.WDI: Defense and Official Development Assistance.
 Net Official development assistance (ODA) comprises grants or loans to developing countries and territories on the OECD/DAC list of aid recipients that are undertaken by the official sector with promotion of economic development and welfare as the main objective and at concessional financial terms.
 Data are in constant 2020 U.S. dollars.;Development Assistance Committee of the Organisation for Economic Co-operation and Development, Geographical Distribution of Financial Flows to Developing Countries, Development Co-operation Report, and International Development Statistics database.
 Data are available online at: www.oecd.org/dac/stats/idsonline.;;

 Last Frequency Range